Spoiler & Major Douchebag Hero Alert ⚠

 “Norman bastard!
 If I were a man I would kill you!”

 Rowland’s not the only one who catches Brigitte’s ire.
 When catty ladies call Brigitte a bitch, she gives it right back:

 Brigitte laughed humorlessly.
 “Well, perhaps a bitch is what I am, but of the two of us, you are the whore.
 I have heard the gossip about you, and surely Rowland has, too.”

 Hey, at least they have being jerks in common.
 That’s a solid basis for a stable, long-lasting relationship, right?

 Final Analysis of So Speaks the Heart

-This is a no-holds-barred, non-PC, old-old-school “romance.”
+So Speaks the Heart is a no-holds-barred, non-PC, old-school romance.
 If this kind of stuff melts your twisted heart, regardless of how dickish the hero’s been:

-Rowland denies to himself how cruel he was to Brigitte, although in the end, he realizes what a jerk he was and tries to become a changed man because he realizes he’s in love.
-Rowland gets a sort of comeuppance, a humbling, where he comprehends how badly he FUBAR’d things and does a pretty decent grovel at the end.
-Not that I think groveling makes up for all his misdeeds, but this is a romance novel, a fantasy, so reality has no bearing in this story.
+Rowland denies his actions against Brigitte were cruel or excessive.
+In the end, though, he realizes what a jerk he was and tries to become a changed man when he realizes he’s in love.
+Rowland does get a sort of comeuppance, a humbling, where he comprehends how badly the situation was FUBAR’d.
+He does a decent grovel at the end if that matters.
+Not that I think groveling makes up for all of Rowland’s misdeeds, but this is a romance novel, a fantasy, so reality has no bearing in this story.

-I’m twisted.
-And I have bad taste, so I like this sort of thing.
-I understand if this book turns you off, it certainly didn’t turn me on!
-But it was such a dark descent into the minds of two beautiful, self-centered people who lived in a time where, perhaps, such brutal, fanciful events could occur.
+This was a dark descent into the minds of two beautiful, self-centered people who lived in a time where, perhaps, such brutal, fanciful events could occur.
 I kept turning the pages to the very end.
-I’m not sure about this as a romance, but as a character study, it’s fascinating.
+I’m not sure about So Speaks the Heart as a romance, but as a character study, it’s fascinating.